effectivecore/core/readme.md

 All data is stored as PHP code.
 Perhaps the fastest storage after "storage in RAM".
-After organizing the disk in RAM, it is possible to increase performance by 3-5 times (more details in the section "Performance improvement").
 Each storage subdirectory will be initialized only on demand.

 Any instance of the class and other NoSQL data can be described